 I took his hand and pulled him to a standing position.
-He looked me in the eye, “Go away.
+He looked me in the eyes, “Go away.
 Do us both a favor and forget me.”
 He turned and began walking away.

 “And what about me.
 I have no one.
 You’re the only person I ever loved.”

 He stopped and laughed, “That was kid stuff.”
-And kept walking.
+He kept walking.

 “Was it?
 Was it, Conor?”